 GET HELP.
 If personal solicitation sounds too overwhelming, consider other options:

-•Hire a freight broker to work as your direct sales agent.
+- Hire a freight broker to work as your direct sales agent.

-•Find a business partner with experience in freight sales.
+- Find a business partner with experience in freight sales.
 If you choose to follow this path, you’ll also need your broker authority in order to move enough freight to support both partners.

 If you decide not to acquire your own customers, you’ll need a plan for working with brokers or using load boards.
 Don’t make the mistake of looking randomly for freight every time you need to load.
-In the beginning, focus on good back-and-forth lanes or areas with one point being your home – or use a triangular strategy to find the best rates.
+In the beginning, focus on good back-and-forth lanes or areas with one point being your home – or use a triangular strategy for the best rates.
 Consider fuel prices in all of those lanes, weather, traffic, road conditions and, of course, freight rates and availability.

 Research load boards daily to see what is available in your preferred areas.
 You’ll get an idea of types of freight, average rates and which brokers have the freight.